Indicated for: complement-mediated disorders

 No interaction studies have been performed.
 Based on in vitro data, pegcetacoplan has low potentialfor clinical drug-drug interactions.

-PregnancyThere are no or limited amount of data from the use of pegcetacoplan in pregnant women.
+PregnancyThere is a limited amount of data from the use of pegcetacoplan in pregnant women.
 Studies inanimals have shown reproductive toxicity (see section 5.3).

 Pegcetacoplan is not recommended during pregnancy and in women of childbearing potential notusing contraception.